GAS: Improving Discretization of Diffusion ODEs via Generalized Adversarial Solver: Discussion

 \section{Discussion}

 In this paper, we propose Generalized Adversarial Solver, the novel parameterization and training algorithm for automatic gradient-based solver optimization.
 The main novelty is additive theoretical guidance of solver coefficients and combination of distillation loss with adversarial training.
-We establish that the introduced Generalized Solver parameterization significantly accelerates training compared to the existing parameterizations.
-We show that adding the adversarial loss significantly boosts method's performance and allows to tackle the image artifacts present in simple solver distillation.
+We establish that the introduced Generalized Solver parameterization significantly outperforms existing parameterizations.
+We show that adding the adversarial loss significantly boosts method's performance and allows tackling the image artifacts present in simple solver distillation.
 We extensively compare our method with other solver/timestep training approaches and demonstrate its superior performance on 6 datasets, ranging from $32 \times 32$ pixel-space CIFAR10 to $256 \times 256$ latent-space ImageNet and $512 \times 512$ MS-COCO with Stable Diffusion.

 \paragraph{Limitations} Our method relies on performing backpropagation through the whole solver inference, which may face scalability issues when applied to larger image sizes and bigger models.
 We explore the generalizability of our method between different datasets in Section~\ref{app:additional:generalization}.
-However, a potential concern remains as to whether GS/GAS requires separate training for each preferred inference NFEs.
+However, a potential concern remains as to whether GS/GAS requires separate training for each preferred inference NFE.
 We leave the development of lightweight modifications to our method for future work.

+The weights of the pretrained diffusion model remain frozen during solver training.
+We compare GS and GAS with distillation-based methods and show in Appendix~\ref{subapp:consis} that our approach better preserves the generative capabilities of the original model.
+However, due to the limited number of trainable parameters at NFE=1 and 2, our method yields lower quality in these specific settings; perfomance GS and GAS at low NFE is provided in Appendix~\ref{subapp:low_nfe}.